rugbyprof/4883-Programming_Techniques/Assignments/A13/README.md

 ## Presentations - Be Interested!
 #### Due: Various Dates From Nov 1<sup>st</sup> - Dec 6<sup>th</sup>

 Being interested in the problem is the first thing to help your presentation be successful.
-Pick a problem you hate or totally don't get, then the presentation may struggle.
-Pick a problem you really like, but possibly don't get all the way, it will still come off as interesting.
+Pick a problem you hate or totally don't get, then the presentation most likely will struggle.
+Pick a problem that sparks some interest, but may be a little difficult to understand, it will still come off as interesting because your thoughts are genuine.

 ### Helpful Tips

 - Choose a problem that you think is interesting.
 It does not have to be a UVA problem, but it does need to fit in the category of competitive programming or interview questions.
 - The problem should not be of the caliber of those listed in the "easy breezy" assignment.
 - Explain the overall problem.
-Usually the description does not help 🙂 So cut through the wordiness and try to identify the core proble (e.g. this is really a graph problem needing a shortest path).
+Usually the description does not help 🙂 So cut through the wordiness and try to identify the core problem (e.g. this is really a graph problem needing a shortest path).
 - Give an overall synopsis of what "type" of solution you think is necessary.

   1. Complete Search